-This section provides graphical representation of where our money comes from and where it is
+This section provides graphical representation of where our money comes from and where it is spent.
+We also provide a summary of the funds that are required.

 Revenues

 This section includes not only the revenue sources for the Departments/Categories, but also includes the Current Revenue by Source, an overview of Oregon's property tax system, and a Property Tax Summary.